DDMAL/Paco_classifier/README.md

   * `Layer <i>`: The predicted `ith` layer.

 ## Iteration 2+
-The workflow `Training model of Patchwise Analysis of Music Document, Training` and `Fast Pixelwise Analysis of Music Document, Classifying` are the same.
+The workflow `Training model of Patchwise Analysis of Music Document, Training` and `Fast Pixelwise Analysis of Music Document, Classifying` is the same.
 The only difference is the `Background Removal` and `Pixel_js`.

 Basically, in `2+` iteration, we don't need the `Background Removal` job anymore.
 The predicted layers, output `Layer<i>` from `Fast Pixelwise Analysis of Music Document, Classifying` of the last iteration, are the input layers (`PNG-Layer<i> Input`) to `Pixel_js`.
 So we correct the predicted layers from the trained model, and use the corrected layers as the new training data.